arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

   route :: Proxy layout -> IO (RouteResult (ServerT layout (EitherT ServantErr IO))) -> Router
 ```

-We see that HasServer takes one parameter, layout.
-We also see that ServerT is
+`HasServer` takes one type parameter, `layout`.
+ServerT is
-a typeclass that takes two parameters, layout and m.
+a type family that takes two parameters, `layout` and `m`.
 There is one function in
-this typeclass, route.
-It takes a Proxy layout and an IO of a RouteResult of a
+this typeclass, `route`.
+It takes a `Proxy layout` and an `IO` of a `RouteResult` of a
-ServerT with the m parameter specialized to EitherT ServantErr IO.
+`ServerT` with the `m` parameter specialized to `EitherT ServantErr IO`.
 Quite a
 mouthful.
-Let's abbreviate part of the type to make it easier to diget:
+Let's abbreviate part of the type to make it easier to digest:

 ```haskell
 route :: Proxy layout -> IO (RouteResult (ServerT ...)) -> Router
 ```

-Basically route takes an IO of a RouteResult of a ServerT and returns a Router.
+Basically route takes an `IO` of a `RouteResult` of a `ServerT` and returns a `Router`.
-Let's go back real quick and look at the implementation of the serve function:
+Let's go back real quick and look at the implementation of the `serve` function:

 ```haskell
 serve :: HasServer layout => Proxy layout -> ServerT layout (EitherT ServantErr IO) -> Application serve p server = toApplication (runRouter (route p (return (RR (Right server)))))
 ```

-First off, the type of the function looks pretty similar to the route funtion:
+First off, the type of the `serve` function looks pretty similar to the `route` function:

 ```haskell
 serve :: HasServer layout => Proxy layout ->                 (ServerT ...)  -> Application
 route ::                     Proxy layout -> IO (RouteResult (ServerT ...)) -> Router
 ```

-So how does the serve function work?
-It's basically taking our server
+So how does the `serve` function work?
+It's basically taking our `myAPI`
-argument, wrapping it in a default RouteResult and IO, then passing it to the
+argument, wrapping it in a base `RouteResult` and `IO`, then passing it to the
-route function.
+`route` function.

 ```haskell
 serve :: HasServer layout => Proxy layout -> (ServerT ...) -> Application